dylanfox5/dylanfox5/README.md

 📚 I graduated from <b>Graceland University</b> with a BS with Honors in <b>CSIT, Math, & Data Science</b>.
 I'm currently pursuing my MS in <b>Data Science</b> at Graceland. <br>
 💻 I currently work for <b>Evolytics</b>, one of the fastest growing and top analytics consulting firms. <br>
 🌱 Lately I've been deepening my knowledge of <b>front-end development</b> and studying for the <b>Adobe Analytics Expert Developer</b> certification. <br>
-🏃‍♂️ Outside of tech, I enjoy running, playing soccer, exploring new disc glf courses, and spending times with friends & family. <br>
+🏃‍♂️ Outside of tech, I enjoy running, playing soccer, exploring new disc glf courses, and spending time with friends & family. <br>

 <!--
 **dylanfox5/dylanfox5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.